PhobiaCide/toolbox/README.md

 We welcome contributions from the community!
 If you have a new tool to add or would like to improve an existing one, please follow these steps:

   1. Fork this repository.
   2. Create a new branch for your contribution.
   3. Implement your changes or add a new tool.
   4. Test thoroughly to ensure functionality.
   5. Submit a pull request with a clear description of your changes.

-We will review your contribution and merge it if it aligns with the repository's goals.
+Your contribution will be reviewed and if it aligns with the repository's goals, it will be merged into the project.

 ## License